Women at German universities: Russian female students

 In response to the defeat in the Crimean War, which revealed Russia's backwardness, there were extensive reforms in the country from 1855 on, when the serfdom of peasants was abolished, among other things.
 There was a close connection between the abolition of serfdom and women's emancipation in the Russian women's movement.
 A demand for education and medicine grew from social commitment.
 From 1859, Russians were allowed to attend the Russian universities and the Medical-Surgical Academy as auditors.
 However, after restructuring of the university's net in 1864, they were denied again.
-The Russian women then went to study abroad, mainly in Zurich, probably as a result of Suslowa's sensational dissertation.
-Many Russians who were able to study in Zurich without a high school diploma were poorly prepared for their studies.
+The Russian women then went to study abroad, mainly in Zürich, probably as a result of Suslowa's sensational dissertation.
+Many Russians who were able to study in Zürich without a high school diploma were poorly prepared for their studies.
 This discredited women's studies.
 The lecturers and the local students rejected calling the Russian students "Cossack Horses" because this nickname was insulting.
 There was no integration.
 However, despite these difficult conditions, many Russian women studied, and one fifth of the students who were enrolled by 1873 graduated (some in Switzerland, some in other countries).

-Many of the Russian students were politically active and in touch with revolutionary societies in Zurich.
-In a Ukas (decree) on 4 June 1873 the Russian Tsar banned all Russians from studying in Zurich, officially because of moral excesses, but actually because of the anarchist activities of some students.
+Many of the Russian students were politically active and in touch with revolutionary societies in Zürich.
+In a Ukas (decree) on 4 June 1873 the Russian Tsar banned all Russians from studying in Zürich, officially because of moral excesses, but actually because of the anarchist activities of some students.
 Sanctions and even a prohibition to work were the punishments in case of violation.
-Consequently, the number of Russian students in Zurich dropped dramatically.
+Consequently, the number of Russian students in Zürich dropped dramatically.